 Already he had done more than even his father.
 Word had come that the cities of Upper Egypt (that is the south) was in danger of social and political collapse.
 The power of the Pharaoh’s had been dead in the two lands for many years now.
 In the north a host of Libyan Warlords had turned the Delta into a jigsaw of city states, and the south was not much better, held together by princes and priests.
 At least four Prince’s had claimed the name of Pharaoh, but had done nothing to earn it.
-There had been a fifth claimant however; Piankhi, and through the auspices of Amon, he went north with an army to claim his throne.
-He had struck hard and fast, crushing all opposition.
-Having sized Thebes (What was then called Waset) he had taken the throne name Thutmose and proclaimed himself Pharaoh, then having put Upper Egypt under his control he left a large garrison in Thebes and returned to Napata.
+There had been a fifth claimant however; Piye.
+Upon ascending the throne of Kush, he proclaimed himself Lord of Upper Egypt in Thebes, and left a garrison there before returning to Napata.

 As impressive as this sounds it really achieved little more than reaffirming his claim to the throne and fixing a territorial boundary.
-Indeed Pinakhi’s father Kashta had exercised a powerful influence in Thebes were he had managed to get Piankhi’s sister Amenirdis installed as gods wife of Amun, the highest priestess in the cult.
-With things so secure Piankhi was not at all bothered about going back to Nubia.
+Indeed Piye’s father Kashta had exercised a powerful influence in Thebes were he had managed to get Piye’s sister Amenirdis installed as gods wife of Amun, the highest priestess in the cult.
+With things so secure Piye was not at all bothered about going back to Nubia.

 The Nubian Pharaoh is a faceless and ageless man.
-All that is really known about him physically is that he was black and the year he died.
 Nothing is known about whether he was old when he went to be judged by Osiris, nor is it known when he was born.
 However he is thought to have ascended the throne in 751 BC and died in 721, by my guess he would be in his late forties or fifties when his greatest challenge arose, but that’s just a guess.

 Bent on total conquest Tefnakht advanced down both sides of the Nile and laid siege to